Harold Ramirez Player Props: Rays vs. White Sox

 Harold Ramirez At The Plate

-- Ramirez is hitting .373 with three doubles, four home runs and four walks.
+- Ramirez is batting .382 with three doubles, a triple, four home runs and four walks.

-- Ramirez is batting .450 with one homer during his last outings and is riding a seven-game hitting streak.
+- Ramirez will look to extend his eight-game hitting streak.
+He's batting .500 with one homer during his last outings.

-- In 66.7% of his games this year (10 of 15), Ramirez has picked up at least one hit, and in seven of those games (46.7%) he recorded at least two.

-- He has hit a home run in 26.7% of his games this year, and 7.1% of his trips to the dish.
+- Looking at the 16 games he has played this year, he's hit a home run in four of them (25.0%), and in 6.7% of his trips to the dish.

-- Ramirez has driven home a run in five games this season (33.3%), including more than one RBI in 20.0% of his games and producing three or more of his team's runs on one occasion..
+- Ramirez has had an RBI in five games this season (31.3%), including three multi-RBI outings (18.8%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.